Where to go and what to do

 - Spend time imaging life in the restored miner’s cottage

 - Kayak on the local rivers

 Try your hand at gold fossicking at the nearby Jones Flat creek.
 Pans and equipment can be hired from the local visitor centre.

-Department of Conservation has an excellent online resource describing three top walks Ross Historic Goldfields walks: Ross area, West Coast region
+Department of Conservation has an excellent online resource describing three top walks Ross Historic Goldfields walks.

 The short, steep climb to the cemetery and waterway walk is rewarding with views, on a clear day to the Tasman Sea.
 You will pass a miner’s hut, dams, tunnels and abandoned relics.
 The cemetery headstones narrate the story of a harsh life.